RECORDED ELECTIVE: METABOLIC CAUSES OF ENCEPHALOPATHY

 2. Login or Create a New Account (will take less than 1 minute)

-3. Type in the code that you were provided at the top of the page, “Find Post-Test/Evaluation by Course”, and click enter
+3. Type in 16994 as the 5 digit code at the top of the page, “Find Post-Test/Evaluation by Course”, and click enter.

 4. Click on the activity title when it appears